Things to consider before you apply for a heritage grant.

-Potential applicants are encouraged to prepare their project ideas early.
-When preparing a project for a grant application, it is helpful to consider the following questions:
+Applicants are encouraged to prepare project ideas early.
+It is helpful to consider the following questions:

 - What do you want to do?